matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

 illegal content, csam, but softer reasons such as moderation disputes, timeouts, inrventions, disagreements.

-Unfortunately, because the `m.ban` recommendation has such a broad and consequently has the same power for any consequence, it is the expectation that a reason is provided for each `m.ban`.
+Unfortunately, because the `m.ban` recommendation has such a broad use, and its implementation has the same outcome for any consequence, it is the expectation that a `reason` is provided for each `m.ban`.

-This reason inadvertently allows the subject of the moderation policy to be classified as an undesirable consequence.
+This reason inadvertently allows the subject of the moderation policy to be classified among catagories of abuse, which can be undesirable.
 For example, a user called `@yarrgh:example.com` could be banned for the reason `piracy`.
 Which would identify `@yarrgh:example.com` as a pirate.
-Which is problematic.
+This is problematic because it would allow other pirates to identify `@yarrgh:example.com` and join forces.
+In other situations, it may cause harm or legal ramifications if `@yarrgh:example.com`'s reputation has been damaged and they are not a pirate at all.

+Additionally, if `@yarrgh:example.com` is known to been smuggling contraband via matrix events or media, then there is no mechanism to mark this content as plunder that should be ceased.

-Moderation bots currently also use the `reason` of the ban to determine whether to redact a user's events or not.
+A compunding issue is Moderation bots currently use the `reason` of the ban to determine whether to redact a user's events or not.
 Which doesn't allow for a free-form use of the `reason` where redaction is required.

 ## Proposal